Adilshaikh-stack/ARM-Architecture-emulation/README.md

   * The .c files are main.c,functions.c, instructionCycle.c, loader_dump.c.and A2.c file.

   (calls: --->) symbol:
-  Project A3: files included are PolledKB.xme , SRA.xme TEST2.dbg, LDRSTR-A3.list(to compare results)
+  * Project A3 files included are:
+  * PolledKB.xme , SRA.xme TEST2.dbg, LDRSTR-A3.list(to compare results)
               LDRSTRA3.xme TEST3.dbg and Strings.xme and testfile.doc.
               Other sample files are also included provided by professor.